ruizhi92/FSI.jl/README.md

 Considering the components, rigid body solver take advantage of Dyn3d.jl and incompressible flow solver ViscousFlow.jl.
 The monolithic and versatile algorithm for this solver refers to https://escholarship.org/uc/item/0nq1t5zw

-The package is currently stable for Julia 1.3 with some possible warnings, and
+The package is currently stable for Julia 1.3 with some possible warnings, and it
-- allow for both passive and active rigid body systems in an incompressible flow
+- allows for both passive and active rigid body systems in an incompressible flow
-- allow for both infinitely thin body (1d body) and body with finite area (2d body)
+- allows for both infinitely thin body (1d body) and body with finite area (2d body)
-- allow for arbitrarily small fluid-body density ratios, including zero mass and neutrally buoyant cases
+- allows for arbitrarily small fluid-body density ratios, including zero mass and neutrally buoyant cases

 **FSI.jl** is registered in the general Julia registry.
 To install, type